Pavo (constellation): Greek mythology

 It is uncertain whether the Dutch astronomers had the Greek mythos in mind when creating Pavo but, in keeping with other constellations introduced by Plancius through Keyser and De Houtmann, the "peacock" in the new constellation likely referred to the green peacock, which the explorers would have encountered in the East Indies, rather than the blue peacock known to the ancient Greeks.

 Another possible inspiration for the name Pavo may be from the major financial supporter of the dutch missions, who was Reynier Pauw (Pauw means Pavo/peacock in Dutch).
 Despite the fact Reynier Pauw does not have any streetname nor school named after him, this fact would honor his contribution to the Dutch history in a brilliant way.

-Equivalents in other cultures
+Equivalents

 Part of the constellation is referred to as "the Saucepan", particularly in Australia.
 The rather faint stars form a rough quadrangle southward of the main Peacock stars, with another pair of stars extending eastward to form a handle.
 It is used as a navigational tool to find southern celestial pole.

 The Wardaman people of the Northern Territory of Australia saw the stars of Pavo and the neighbouring constellation Ara as flying foxes.
 The Adnyamathanha people of the Flinders Ranges in South Australia call the Saucepan Mirarrityi, and it is used to represent their men's stories in their flag.